 From 2003 to 2014 she was a member of the CEO Sustainability Advisory Panel of Lafarge SA; from January 2008 to December 2010, she was a member of the CEO Sustainability Advisory Panel of Veolia SA; from January to December 2010 she was a member of the CEO Sustainability Advisory Panel of ExxonMobil and Ipieca; from January 2010 to November 2017 she was a member of the CEO Sustainability Advisory Panel in SAP AG.
 From January 2015 to May 2019 she was a member of the Board of Yachad and from November 2014 to June 2021 she was a member of the Board of Business for Social Responsibility.
-From June 2019 to May 2021 she was a member of the Advisory Council for Transparency International UK and, from July 2020 to January 2022 she was non-Executive Chairman of the Board Sustainability Committee of Viridor Waste Management Ltd. She graduated in Political Economy at the University of Toronto and in Finance and International Business from Columbia University Graduate School of Business.
+From June 2019 to May 2021 she was executive member of the Board of Chapter Zero Limited, from June 2011 to December 2021 she was a member of the Advisory Council for Transparency International UK and, from July 2020 to January 2022 she was non-Executive Chairman of the Board Sustainability Committee of Viridor Waste Management Ltd. She graduated in Political Economy at the University of Toronto and in Finance and International Business from Columbia University Graduate School of Business.

-EMANUELE PICCINNO

-Year of birth: 1973 Position: Director Participation in Committees: Nomination Committee (Member); Sustainability and Scenarios Committee (Member) In office since: May 2020 Number of positions held in other companies for the purposes of the Board advice on the maximum number of offices: -Slate elected on: majority (Ministry of the Economy and Finance)
+EMANUELE PICCINNOYear of birth: 1973

+Position: Director

+Participation in Committees: Nomination Committee (Member);

+Sustainability and Scenarios Committee (Member)